This traditional old family holiday home welcomes you to the Highlands - ceud mìle fàilte.

-With stunning views down the Sound of Sleat to the south west Bac na beàrn is a substantial family house standing in its own grounds on a hill directly above Glenelg Church of Scotland and perhaps 600m from the Glenelg Inn and from Glenelg’s main village, Kirkton.
-Yes, I know it might have been more convenient were it a case of staggering back home downhill from the pub or the village but that’s just how it is.
-You’ll get used to it and it does have the merit of helping to work off some of those delicious calories from the Inn’s table.
+With stunning views down the Sound of Sleat to the south west and directly across the sea to Skye, Bac na beàrn is a traditional old family home standing in its own grounds on a hill directly above Glenelg Church of Scotland and perhaps 600m from the Glenelg Inn and from Glenelg’s main village, Kirkton.

 There’s no decking - and why would there be when you can simply haul out sturdy deck chairs from the hall on to the grass and sit in your oilskins and sou’wester in the horizontal rain and force eight winds enjoying your morning coffee and the wonderful views of Skye and the small islands such as Eigg or even Coll if the dreich permits?